jxnl/blog/docs/services.md

 - **Mentorship:** From improving query systems to establishing effective metrics, I’ll work closely either on a team or one-on-one basis to enhance your engineer’s AI capabilities.
 - **Technical Writing & Ad Hoc R&D:** Produce written documents communicating decisions, methodologies, and technical blogs to improve lead generation.

-### Pricing (Monthly)
+### Pricingx

-- **Async: Strategic - $7,500**
+- Async: Strategic - $7,500
-- **Tier 1.
-Research and Prototyping - $25,000**
-- **Tier 2.
-Growth - $40,000**
+- Tier 1: $25,000
+- Tier 2: $40,000

+These are monthly prices, and I'm open to discussing equity if that aligns better with your goals.

 If you have further questions about these options or if these aren’t quite the right fit for your project, get in touch via [email](mailto:jason+hire@jxnl.co).
-I'm also open to discussing equity  if that aligns better with your goals.

 ## Previous Clients

-These are clients I've worked with recently to augment their retrieval systems, agent infrastructure, and data flywheels.

 - [Rewind AI](http://rewind.ai/): Rewind AI is a personal memory assistant that helps you remember, organize, and navigate your life.
 - [Naro](http://narohq.com/): Naro sits in the background, using contextual clues to proactively select the right content and messaging for each customer conversation, from emails to meetings.